 April 30, 2020

-Several digital marketing terms have entered the business mainstream recently that have one thing in common: they all highlight keen attention on the customer.
+Several digital marketing terms have entered the business mainstream recently that have one thing in common: they all highlight keen attention on the customer; something that every digital marketing agency should do.
 Here are definitions of three of those terms that work together seamlessly, and an explanation of how the latest digital marketing technology helps marketers heighten customer focus.

 A couple of years ago Jeff Bezos, founder and CEO of Amazon, said, “We’re not competitor obsessed, we’re customer obsessed.”
 He added, “The number one thing that has made us successful by far is obsessive compulsive focus on the customer.”
 Customer obsession, a term that lately has entered the business lexicon, refers to devotion to building customer relationships – not just meeting customer needs, but building long-term customer loyalty.
 It means having a company culture that puts the customer first, not just in words, but in action.